 If you were to ask most PrePass users what services PrePass provides, the common answer would be truck weigh station bypass.
-Unfortunately, due in large part to social media, both customers and even non-customers sometimes believe things about PrePass and its parent HELP Inc. that simply aren’t true in any shape, form or fashion.
+Unfortunately, due in large part to social media, both customers and even non-customers sometimes believe things about PrePass and its parent PrePass Safety Alliance (formerly HELP Inc.) that simply aren’t true in any shape, form or fashion.

 So, to set the record straight and clear up any misconceptions, we’ve put together a list of five things that PrePass doesn’t do, based on what we’ve heard the most often.